EthanLac13/Evolution_Item_Trader/README.md

 # Evolution_Item_Trader
 A mod for Pokémon Mystery Dungeon: Origins that adds an evolution item shop to the Base Camp.
 Evolution items can be bought and sold for Heart Scales.
+This mod was developed by FlowerSnek.

+CREDITS
+* MistressNebula: Provided programming and UI guidance.
+* Fieryfenix: Helped with testing and debugging.